realDerekTan/realDerekTan/README.md

 ### Hi there 👋

-My name's Derek, an undergraduate student currently studying Computer Science and Finance at the University of Waterloo.
+I'm Derek, an undergraduate student currently studying Computer Science and Finance at the University of Waterloo.

 **Favourite Languages / Technologies**
 - JavaScript (Node, React, NextJS, TypeScript)